TudorHulban/HowTo/82_Legal/agreement_contractor_company_client.md

 ### H. GDPR

-The Contractor hereby consents to the transmission of the personal data of the Contractor  by The Company to the Client to the extent that the said personal data is used by the Client only for the period of this Agreement and only for the scope of the realization of the work or duties specified in Annex 1.
+The Contractor hereby consents to the transmission of the personal data of the Contractor  by the Company to the Client to the extent that the said personal data is used by the Client only for the period of this Agreement and only for the scope of the realization of the work or duties specified in Annex 1.

 ### I. Force majeure

-1. Case of state of emergency or war
+1. Case of state of emergency or war.
 2. Neither Party shall be liable for any failure to perform under this Agreement when such failure is due to causes beyond that Party’s reasonable control, including, but not limited to, acts of state or governmental authorities, acts of terrorism, natural catastrophe, fire, storm, flood, earthquakes, accident, and prolonged shortage of energy.

 ### J. Miscellaneous